Ruban7777/SocialMedia_app/README.md

 🤝 Contributing
 Contributions are welcome!
 To contribute:

-Fork the repository.

-Create a new branch:

-bash
-Copy code
-git checkout -b feature/YourFeature
-Commit your changes:

-bash
-Copy code
-git commit -m 'Add YourFeature'
-Push to the branch:

-bash
-Copy code
-git push origin feature/YourFeature
-Open a pull request.

-Please ensure your code follows the project's coding standards and includes tests for new features.

 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.